-(1) General Rule.
+- (1) General Rule.
 All examinations may be graded anonymously.
-Any statement made or action taken by a student which has the effect of compromising the anonymous grading system by allowing an instructor to identify a student for whom a grade must be issued shall be treated as a violation of paragraph Misconduct of the Student Code of Conduct.

-(2) Exception.
-Papers submitted for credit in a course, seminar or directed research project, and work involving evaluation of student performance during the course of the semester, need not be graded anonymously.

-(g) Submission of Papers in Lieu of Final Examination.
-At the election of the instructor, all or any portion of the final grade awarded in any course or seminar may be determined by grades awarded to students on one or more papers completed in connection with the course.
+Any statement made or action taken by a student which has the effect of compromising the anonymous grading system by allowing an instructor to identify a student for whom a grade must be issued shall be treated as a violation of paragraph Misconduct of the Student Code of Conduct. - (2) Exception.
+Papers submitted for credit in a course, seminar or directed research project, and work involving evaluation of student performance during the course of the semester, need not be graded anonymously. - (g) Submission of Papers in Lieu of Final Examination.
+At the election of the instructor, all or any portion of the final grade awarded in any course or seminar may be determined by grades awarded to students on one or more papers completed in connection with the course. - (h) Accommodations.
+Students may apply for an accommodation by submitting an Examination Special Needs Form, and upon confirmation that the student meets the necessary criteria, student may receive an accommodation.

-(h) Accommodations.
-Students may apply for an accommodation by submitting a Dean's Action Form available at the Registrar's Office.
-Accommodations may include dictionaries, electronic or paper translation materials (translation materials or devices must be independent and not accessible through lap-tops, tablets or cell phones), 1/3 additional time for language accommodations, or other accommodations as approved by the Assistant Dean of Graduate Programs.
+Accommodations may include dictionaries, electronic or paper translation materials (translation materials or devices must be independent and not accessible through lap-tops, tablets or cell phones), 1/3 additional time for language accommodations for students whose first language is not English, or other accommodations as approved by the Assistant Dean of Graduate Programs.
+Students who have been educated abroad, and who have received their undergraduate degree or equivalent from an institution in which English was not the official language, or whose first language is not English, are eligible for a language accommodation.
+Students who have received a degree in the United States, or a country in which English is the primary language, are not eligible for accommodations based on language.
+Students who are in a special partnership program, such as the dual degree, are eligible for additional time.